pixiiidust/TeloMeshV2/README.md

 By combining exit rates with structural importance, the WSJF scoring system ensures that improvements focus on areas with the highest impact on overall user experience.

-## New in Version 2
+## New in Version 2.1
+- Dataset organization and discovery
-- Enhanced dashboard with export features
+- Enhanced dashboard with improved UI labels and descriptions
-- Friction Intelligence visualization
-- Dark theme with improved UX
+- Customizable dark theme with improved visualization
-- Analytics Converter Utility for importing from major platforms
+- Multi-dataset support for A/B testing comparison
+- Updated terminology for improved clarity

 ## Future Versions